Carbon dioxide removal: Marine carbon dioxide removal (mCDR)

+Costs and economics

 The cost of CDR differs substantially depending on the maturity of the technology employed as well as the economics of both voluntary carbon removal markets and the physical output; for example, the pyrolysis of biomass produces biochar that has various commercial applications, including soil regeneration and wastewater treatment.
-In 2021 DAC cost from $250 to $600 per ton, compared to $100 for biochar and less than $50 for nature-based solutions, such as reforestation and afforestation.
+DAC cost from $94 to $600 per tonne, biochar from $200 to $584 per tonne and nature-based solutions (such as reforestation and afforestation) to be less than $50 per tonne.
 The fact that biochar commands a higher price in the carbon removal market than nature-based solutions reflects the fact that it is a more durable sink with carbon being sequestered for hundreds or even thousands of years while nature-based solutions represent a more volatile form of storage, which risks related to forest fires, pests, economic pressures and changing political priorities.
+It is important to note that different CDR removal technologies could have their design and operational advantages, for example, while nature-based solutions are cheap, DAC plant that captures 1 MtCO2 per year using a land area of 0.4–1.5 km2 (99–371 acres) is equivalent to the CO2 capture rates of roughly 46 million trees, requiring approximately 3,098–4,647 km2 (765,494–1,148,241 acres) of land.
 The Oxford Principles for Net Zero Aligned Carbon Offsetting states that to be compatible with the Paris Agreement: "...organizations must commit to gradually increase the percentage of carbon removal offsets they procure with the view of exclusively sourcing carbon removals by mid-century."
 These initiatives along with the development of new industry standards for engineered carbon removal, such as the Puro Standard, will help to support the growth of the carbon removal market.

-Forests can be used to create carbon credits, often involving the use of geospatial analytical systems to calculate carbon offsets by conserving a forest area or a reforestation initiative.
-REDD+ is an example of a carbon credit initiative.
-Individuals and businesses can purchase carbon credits through verified retailers such as ACT4.

-In 2021, businessman Elon Musk announced he was donating $100m for a prize for best carbon capture technology.

 Although CDR is not covered by the EU Allowance as of 2021, the European Commission is preparing for carbon removal certification and considering carbon contracts for difference.
 CDR might also in future be added to the UK Emissions Trading Scheme.
 As of end 2021 carbon prices for both these cap-and-trade schemes currently based on carbon reductions, as opposed to carbon removals, remained below $100.

-In April 2022, a private sector alliance led by Stripe with prominent members including Meta, Google and Shopify, revealed a nearly $1 billion fund to reward companies able to permanently capture & store carbon.
-According to senior Stripe employee Nan Ransohoff, the new fund "is roughly 30 times the carbon-removal market that existed in 2021.
-But it’s still 1,000 times short of the market we need by 2050."
+After the diffusion of net-zero targets, CDR plays a more important role in key emerging economies (e.g. Brazil, China, and India).